Sorry, you need to enable JavaScript to visit this website.

 • Consultation on legislation or regulation amendments;

-Its funding is included in the operating costs of the Secretariat of State for Youth and Sports.
+Its funding is included in the operating costs of the Secretary of State for Youth and Sport.

-The organic law of the Portuguese Institute for Youth and Sports provides for the existence of the Advisory Council of the IPDJ, I.P. (article 9th, Decree-Law no. 98/2011, revised by Decree-Law no. 132/2014 of 3rd September), which is the advisory, support and participation body concerning the formulation of the institute’s general courses of action and the decision-making procedures of the governing body.
+The organic law of the Portuguese Institute of Sport and Youth provides for the existence of an Advisory Council which is the advisory, support and participation body concerning the formulation of the Institute’s general courses of action and the decision-making procedures of the governing body.

-This Advisory Council is composed by nine elements in the sports and youth sectors and it can meet in plenary session or in specialised sections.
+The Advisory Council is composed of nine elements from the sport and youth sectors, and it can meet in plenary session or in specialised sections.
 In its composition, the following entities directly linked to youth are highlighted:

-• The president of the IPDJ, I. P., who presides;
+• The president of IPDJ, I. P., who presides;

-• A representative nominated by the National Youth Council;
+• A representative appointed by the National Youth Council;

-• A representative nominated by the National Federation of Youth Associations;
+• A representative appointed by the National Federation of Youth Associations;

-• A representative nominated by the associations for students in higher education;
+• A representative appointed by students associations in higher education;

-• A representative nominated by the associations for students in basic and secondary education.
+• A representative appointed by students associations in basic and secondary education.

-The Advisory Council of the IPDJ is responsible for issuing opinions on:
+IPDJ’s Advisory Council is responsible for issuing advice on:

 • The annual and multiannual activity plans and on the activity report;